 Firstly a bridge had to be constructed across the River Plym and this was duly completed in 1887 at a cost of £32,000.
-The line as far as Pomphlett Station was ready by June 25th 1888 so the London and South Western Railway Company started to operate freight traffic over it.
+The line from FRiary Station as far as Pomphlete Station (sic) was formally opened with due ceremony on Saturday July 28th 1888.

-It was not until July 1st 1892 that the official opening took place and even then, because the signalling was not satisfactory, no public trains were operated until Monday September 5th 1892.
+It was not until July 1st 1892 that the official opening of the Plymstock Branch took place and even then, because the signalling was not satisfactory, no public trains were operated until Monday September 5th 1892.

 Eight passenger and trains and one goods train were run that day, many of the passengers then walking to Oreston and returning to Plymouth by the Oreston and Turnchapel Ferry.
 The remainder of the week brought crowds of people attending the Plymouth, Devonport and Stonehouse Races at Chelson Meadow, which was but a short walk from Pomphlett Station.